 The Villers-Bretonneux Military Cemetery was established after the Armistice when graves were brought in from other burial grounds in the area and from the battlefields.

-There are now 2,142 Commonwealth servicemen of the First World War buried or commemorated in this cemetery, 609 of whom remain unidentified.
+There are more than 2,100 Commonwealth servicemen of the First World War buried or commemorated in this cemetery, of whom more than 600 remain unidentified.